Abir69-bot/MultiDoc_AI/README.md

-📌 Overview
+# 📌 Overview

-MultiDoc AI is a full-stack document intelligence platform that allows users to upload multiple documents and ask natural language questions about their content.
-Built with a Retrieval-Augmented Generation (RAG) architecture, it combines vector search with large language models to deliver accurate, context-aware answers.
+**MultiDoc AI** is a full-stack document intelligence platform that allows users to upload multiple documents and ask natural language questions about their content.
+Built with a **Retrieval-Augmented Generation (RAG)** architecture, it combines vector search with large language models to deliver accurate, context-aware answers.

-The platform features a secure authentication system, per-user document isolation, and a modern dark-mode-ready UI — making it ideal for researchers, students, and professionals who need to quickly extract insights from document collections.
+The platform features a secure **authentication system**, **per-user document isolation**, and a modern **dark-mode-ready UI** — making it ideal for researchers, students, and professionals who need to quickly extract insights from document collections.

+---

-✨ Features
+## ✨ Features

-📄 Document Management
+### 📄 Document Management
-Upload multiple documents simultaneously — drag & drop or click to browse
+- Upload multiple documents simultaneously — drag & drop or click to browse

-Support for PDF, DOCX, TXT, HTML, PPTX, XLSX, CSV, and MD files
+- Support for **PDF, DOCX, TXT, HTML, PPTX, XLSX, CSV, and MD** files

-Automatic text extraction and chunking for efficient indexing
+- Automatic text extraction and chunking for efficient indexing

-Per-user document library with upload history and metadata
+- Per-user document library with upload history and metadata

-🤖 AI-Powered Q&A
+### 🤖 AI-Powered Q&A
-Ask natural language questions about your uploaded documents
+- Ask natural language questions about your uploaded documents

-RAG pipeline retrieves relevant chunks and generates accurate answers
+- **RAG pipeline** retrieves relevant chunks and generates accurate answers

-Context-aware responses with source attribution
+- Context-aware responses with source attribution

-Polite fallback when answers aren't found in your documents
+- Polite fallback when answers aren't found in your documents

-🔐 User Authentication
+### 🔐 User Authentication
-Register and login with email/password
+- Register and login with email/password

-Session-based authentication with secure tokens
+- Session-based authentication with secure tokens

-Per-user data isolation — your documents and chats are private
+- Per-user data isolation — your documents and chats are private

-Logout to end your session
+- Logout to end your session

-🎨 Modern UI/UX
+### 🎨 Modern UI/UX
-Clean, intuitive dashboard with real-time statistics
+- Clean, intuitive dashboard with real-time statistics

-Dark mode support for comfortable night-time use
+- Dark mode support for comfortable night-time use

-Responsive design works on desktop and mobile
+- Responsive design works on desktop and mobile

-Document library with view, download, and delete actions
+- Document library with view, download, and delete actions

-📊 Analytics & Insights
+### 📊 Analytics & Insights
-Track uploaded documents, indexed chunks, and questions asked
+- Track uploaded documents, indexed chunks, and questions asked

-Suggested questions to help you get started
+- Suggested questions to help you get started

-Chat history for revisiting previous conversations
+- Chat history for revisiting previous conversations

 ## Setup